kolbyn24/Notes/02 - Secondary Categories/02 - Post Compromise.md

 { Links to content pages }

 ### Post Compromise
-Host reconnaissance, Host Persistence, and Host Privilege Escalation for after your initial foothold
+Host reconnaissance, Host Persistence, and Host Privilege Escalation for after your initial foothold and you're on the domain.

 - [ ] Host Reconnaissance
                 - [[Seatbelt]]